Learner Support Services

 Undergraduate: A student enrolled in the years of college study prior to receiving a bachelor’s degree.

-The measure of college-credit given a course, usually on the basis of one unit for each lecture hour per week or for every two to three laboratory hours per week.
+Units: The measure of college-credit given a course, usually on the basis of one unit for each lecture hour per week or for every two to three laboratory hours per week.
 They are sometimes called credit or semester hours.

 Upper Division: A category of study at the undergraduate level that is narrower in focus than lower division study.
 These courses are usually taught at the junior and senior level and encompass most of the major.